Sundar321/Medical-Chat-bot/README.md

 Contributions to the project are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to the developers and contributors who have worked on this project and made it possible.

 ## Contact

-For any questions or inquiries, please contact us at [email@example.com](mailto:email@example.com).
+For any questions or inquiries, please contact us at [email@example.com](mailto:kunchalabhanu200@example.com).

 We hope you find this project helpful and valuable for diagnosing medical conditions.
 Thank you for using our Medical Chatbot!